 You can get the number of referrer domains through Google Analytics ‘Referral’ report.

-Through ‘Referral Visits vs. Bounce Rate’ chart I am determining the quality of the referral traffic.
+Through the ‘Referral Visits vs. Bounce Rate’ chart, I am determining the quality of the referral traffic.

 I can determine this through ‘Referral Visits vs. Conversions’ and ‘Referral Visits vs. Revenue’ charts.

 If user engagement is not distraction and is truly profitable for your business then the referral traffic should convert.

 From the charts above we can see that though the referral traffic is increasing month after month the revenue and conversions through referrer domains is still going down.
 This means we have got work to do.
 We need to determine what is going wrong on our website and why referral traffic is not converting well.
 Maybe we are targeting wrong linking partners.